 - Balaclava or neck warmer.

 - 1 pair warm waterproof gloves or mitts (a backup pair wouldn't be a bad idea).

 Food & Water

-- 2 liters of water.
+- 2 one liter bottles of water.
 Consider a hot drink (tea w/ honey) in a thermos for cold mid winter conditions.

 - Lunch and snacks for each day, including snacks that are easy to eat on the go.